jerdog/auth0-blog/_posts/2018-09-05-a-scout-approach-to-software-development.markdown

 The codebase will host me for hours or days, and I have to respect it.
 Even if I don't enjoy the codebase too much, I still have to respect it because other people have worked hard on it.
 It gives me an opportunity to learn new things and to possibly use tools I have never been exposed to before.

+{% include tweet_quote.html quote_text="Even if we don't enjoy a codebase too much, we still have to respect it because other people have worked hard on it.
+We can work on taking little steps to improve it." %}

 Once again, I have to assume that other people will get to "camp" in the project after me.
 People I haven't met yet and probably will never meet.
 They may be developers, project managers, even end-users.
 Therefore, not only my work in the codebase needs to be clean, but it should leave the codebase at least a little better than I found it.

 These are some examples in which I have applied this improvement of the status quo in a codebase: